AdobeDocs/experience-manager-65.en/help/sites-administering/experience-fragments-target.md

 </html>
 ```

-At a high-level, when AEM exports an Experience Fragment to Adobe Target, it does so using a several additional Sling Selectors.
-For example, the URL for the exported Experience Fragment might look like as follows (notice ``nocloudconfigs.atoffer``):
+At a high-level, when AEM exports an Experience Fragment to Adobe Target, it does so using several additional Sling Selectors.
+For example, the URL for the exported Experience Fragment might look like as follows (notice `nocloudconfigs.atoffer`):

 * http://www.your-aem-instance.com/content/experience-fragments/my-offers/my-xf-offer.nocloudconfigs.atoffer.html